Current as of January 2015 | Download print version (in PDF)

 Associations: Although there is no explicit language to this effect in the Law on Associations, an association is generally considered to have the right to engage in economic activities, as long as economic activities are not its primary purpose.

-Foundations: Foundations may not engage in economic activities except for administering a special trust given to their custody, renting real estate constituting a part of their endowments, and organizing cultural, educational, social and sporting events – provided that these activities support the public benefit purposes for which the foundation was created (Law on Foundations Sections 13(4e) and 29(1)).
-The financing of political parties and political movements and providing financial support to a candidate for a public position is explicitly prohibited (Law on Foundations Section 29(3))
+Foundations: Foundations may not engage in economic activities except for administering a special trust given to their custody, renting real estate constituting a part of their endowments, and organizing cultural, educational, social and sporting events – provided that these activities support the public benefit purposes for which the foundation or trust were created (Law on Foundations Sections 13(4c) and 29(1)).
+The law also explicitly prohibits foundations from financing political parties and political movements, and providing financial support to a candidate for a public position (Law on Foundations Section 29(3)).

-NI Funds: NI funds are prohibited from engaging in economic activities and must not finance activities of political parties and political movements (Law on Non-Investment Funds Section 23(1)).
+NI Funds: NI funds are prohibited from engaging in economic activities and must not finance activities of political parties and political movements (Law on NI Funds Section 23(1)).

 NPOs: An NPO may engage in economic activities to the extent that these activities enable better utilization of its property and do not diminish the scope, quality, or accessibility of the public benefit services it provides.
-NPOs may not invest in the economic activities of other persons or serve as partners in any for-profit ventures (Law on NPOs Section 30).
+NPOs may not invest in the economic activities of other persons or serve as partners in any for-profit ventures (Law on NPOs Section 30(1) and (2)).
+Income from NPOs’ entrepreneurial activities is taxed in the manner as that of commercial companies (Law on NPOs Section 30(3)).

-Associations: Associations may not be established for purposes for which political parties and political movements are organized according to a special law.
+Associations: Associations may not be established for purposes for which political parties and political movements are organized according to a special law (Law on Associations Section 1(3a)).
 Otherwise, associations are not forbidden from supporting or opposing political activities, ideas, or candidates.

 Section 12 of the Slovak Constitution expressly guarantees equal rights to all individuals without regard to sex, race, color of skin, language, faith, religious affiliation, political or other persuasion, ethnicity, or national or social origin.
-Ethnic minorities are given the right to disseminate information in their mother language, form associations and educational and cultural institutions, obtain education in their mother language and use their mother language in official dealings, and participate in decision-making concerning matters of their ethnicity or national minority (Constitution Part 3).
-Associations are explicitly prohibited from engaging in any activity that denies or restricts the civil rights of individuals because of their nationality, sex, race, origin, political opinions, or religious affiliation (Law on Associations Section 4(a)).
+Ethnic minorities are given the right to disseminate information in their mother language, form associations and educational and cultural institutions, obtain education in their mother language and use their mother language in official dealings, and participate in decision-making concerning matters of their ethnicity or national minority (Constitution Section 34).
+Associations are explicitly prohibited from engaging in any activity that denies or restricts the civil rights of individuals on the basis of their nationality, sex, race, origin, political opinions, or religious affiliation (Law on Associations, Section 4(a)).

 Act No. 365/2004 of May 20, 2004 on Equal Treatment and on Prevention against Discrimination, effective from 1 July 2004, as amended by Act.
 No. 85/2008, is the general anti-discrimination law covering discrimination as mentioned in EU Council directives 2000/43/EC, 2000/78/EC, and 76/207EEC.
-Its amendment by Act No. 32/2013 allows for “positive discrimination” in actions of public authorities that is aimed to eliminate social and economic handicaps, and to create more equal employment opportunities for groups of socially and economically handicapped persons.
+Its amendment by Act No. 32/2013 allows for “positive discrimination” in actions of public authorities that is aimed at eliminating social and economic handicaps, and creating more equal employment opportunities for groups of socially and economically handicapped persons.

 According to leading local experts, these provisions preclude a private school or other educational institution from discriminating based on race or ethnicity.
 Any discrimination of this kind can be challenged through a civil court.

 Legal entities may not establish citizens’ associations (as defined by the Law on Associations), but they may join them as members.
-The Constitution grants all foreigners the same rights and privileges under Slovak law as Slovak citizens except in limited circumstances such as political parties (Constitution Section 12(2)).
+The Constitution grants all foreigners the same rights and privileges under Slovak law as Slovak citizens, except in limited circumstances such as political parties (Constitution Sections 12(2), 52, and 54).
 Thus, foreigners could theoretically found an association.
 However, in practice it is recommended to do so together with local citizens or EU residents.

-Foreign legal and natural persons are expressly permitted to establish foundations (Law on Foundations Section 4(1)), NI funds (Law on Non-investment Funds Section 3(1)), and NPOs (Law on NPOs Section 5).
-It is possible that a Slovak foundation, NI fund, or NPO could be controlled to some degree by a representative of a for-profit entity who might be a member of the statutory Board of Directors of the NGO.
-However, all these legal entities may not distribute their profit to the members of the Board of Directors and there exist other provisions in the law preventing any profit-oriented misuse of the membership by the Board of Directors.
+Foreign legal and natural persons are expressly permitted to establish foundations (Law on Foundations Section 4(1)), NI funds (Law on NI Funds Section 3(1)), and NPOs (Law on NPOs Section 5).
+It is possible that a Slovak foundation, NI fund, or NPO could be controlled to some degree by a representative of a for-profit entity who might be a member of the organization’s board of trustees.
+However, all these legal entities may not distribute their profit to members of the board nor to its statutory body (an administrator in the case of a foundation or a NI fund, or director in the case of the NPO).
+There exist also other provisions in the law preventing any profit-oriented misuse of the membership by the board of trustees.

-The Registration Office at the regional government level oversees NI funds’ and NPOs’ obligations to provide public benefit services (Act on NI Funds Section 26; Law on NPOs Sections 35 and 36).
-It does so by reviewing annual reports of the funds and NPOs and, if defects are identified and not remedied within a proscribed term, it can submit a motion to the court for the entity’s termination.
+The Registration Office at the regional government level oversees the obligation of NI funds and NPOs to provide public benefit services (Act on NI Funds Section 26; Law on NPOs Sections 35 and 36).
+It does so by reviewing annual reports of the NI funds and NPOs and, if defects are identified and not remedied within a proscribed term, it can submit a motion to the court for the entity’s termination.

-The amended law on NPOs provides the state with the means to control any health care-providing NPO that was established by the Slovak Republic, through members of the Board of Directors who are appointed by the Ministry of Health Care.
-If established together with other founders, who might be foreign persons, the proportion of the originally endowed property to the established NPO is decisive in determining the number of members of the Board of Directors appointed by the state.
-In case of majority, the state can appoint the chairperson of the Board of Directors.
+The amended law on NPOs provides the state with the means to control any health care-providing NPO that was established by the Slovak Republic, through members of the organization’s board of trustees or of the supervisory board, who are appointed by the Ministry of Health Care.
+If established together with other founders, who might be foreign persons, the proportion of the originally endowed property to the established NPO is decisive in determining the number of members of the board of trustees appointed by the state.
+In case of majority, the state can appoint the chairperson of the board of trustees (Law on NPOs Section 37(b); Law on Health Care Providers Section 100(b)).
+Until 2009, NPOs established by the Ministry of Health were also entitled to financial subsidies that had to be returned within 15 years (Law on NPOs Section 37(b); Law on Health Care Providers Section 100(a)).

 The following section discusses relevant tax legislation, recognizing that taxes may affect the amount of the grant actually flowing to the grantee.

-Associations, foundations, NI funds, and NPOs, as well as other NGOs, are generally exempt from taxation on income from their statutory activities (Income Tax Law Sections 13(1a) and 12(3)).
+Associations, foundations, NI funds, and NPOs, as well as other NGOs, are generally exempt from taxation on income from their statutory activities (Income Tax Law Sections 12(3) and 13(1a)).
 In addition, associations are expressly exempt from income tax on income from regular membership fees (Income Tax Law Section 13(2b)).

-The non-statutory economic activities of NGOs are taxed at the general income tax rate of 19% (Income Tax Law Section 15).
-In addition, any real estates transfer is taxed by 3% value of the property value as estimated by a licensed expert after subtracting the cost of the expert’s fee (Real Estate Tax Law Section 5).
+The non-statutory economic activities of NGOs are taxed at the general income tax rate of 22% of the tax base – that is, income minus legitimate income-related expenditures (Income Tax Law Section 15b).
+In addition, any real estate transfer is taxed at 3% of the property value as estimated by a licensed expert after subtracting the cost of the expert’s fee (Real Estate Tax Law Section 5).

-The Slovak Republic generally does not tax income from donations and inheritance.
+The Slovak Republic generally does not tax income from donations and inheritance (Income Tax Law Section 12 (7b)).

-VAT exemptions include transactions involving: post office services; the delivery of human and health care services provided by state institutions or by a not-for-profit organization which applies the state regulated price list, with some exceptions related to the provision of medications; social services; educational and training services; services related to sporting and physical exercise; cultural services; as well as most financial and insurance services (VAT Law Sections 28-39).
-Services provided by churches, associations, political parties and professional chambers in exchange for membership fees are also exempt from VAT, unless they can be considered as competitive on the service market (VAT Law Section 32).
+VAT exemptions include transactions involving: post office services; the delivery of human and health care services provided by state institutions or by a NPO,which applies the state regulated price list (with the exception of supplying pharmaceutics and health supporting tools); social services; educational and training services; services related to sporting and physical exercise; cultural services; renting space for accommodation; and most financial or insurance services (VAT Law Sections 28-39).
+Services provided by churches, associations, political parties, and professional chambers in exchange for membership fees are also exempt from VAT, unless they can be considered as competitive on the service market (VAT Law Section 32).

 A double tax treaty was signed between the United States and the Slovak Republic in 1993.